animatai/animatai/README.md

 Submitted to IJCAI-17 AGA workshop, Melbourne, Australia

-This `dev` branch is work in progress and will contain a completely refactored version of the original code.
+This repo is work in progress and will contain a completely refactored version of the original code.
+The repo [ecosystem](https://github.com/animatai/ecosystem) contains the old version of the framework (which isn't maintained anymore).

 Setup